mchldann/GAIT_A2_template/README.md

 This repo contains an optional starter game for Assignment 3 in Games and Artificial Intelligence Techniques (COSC2527 / COSC2528).
 It has been adapted from Unity's 2D Roguelike tutorial: https://learn.unity.com/project/2d-roguelike-tutorial.

-(Please ignore the name of the repo -- this used to be the second assignment in Games and AI, which is why it's called GAIT_**A2**_template.)
+(Please ignore the name of this repo -- this used to be the second assignment in Games and AI, which is why it's called GAIT_**A2**_template.)

 The game has been modified to suit ML-Agents better by adding 8 parallel training pens.